First published 21 January 2020. Edited 25 June 2020.

 Synopsis: Jack (14) is a charismatic larrikin who has just discovered the one thing he is really good at - go-kart racing.
 With the support of his mentor, Patrick (55), an old race car driver with a secret past, and his best mates Colin and Mandy (both 15), Jack must learn to control his recklessness if he is to defeat the best drivers in Australia, including the ruthless champion Dean, and win the National title.
 A high-octane family film from the writer and studio of Paper Planes and the acclaimed director of the UK version of Top Gear.

-Our reviewer, Anthony Morris, says it’s a tad predictable, but reliably fun and entertaining.
+Our reviewer, Anthony Morris, said it was reliably fun and entertaining.

-H is for Happiness (R&R Films) February 6
+H is for Happiness (R&R Films) cinemas February 6, now online.

 Synopsis: A twelve year old girl with boundless optimism and a unique view of the world, is inspired by the strange new boy at school and sets out to mend her broken family – whatever it takes.

-In My Blood it Runs, (Bonsai/Closer Productions) February 20
+In My Blood it Runs, (Bonsai/Closer Productions) cinemas February 20.
+On ABC and iview from 5 July.

 This acclaimed documentary from filmmaker Maya Newell (Gayby Baby) premiered at HotDocs in Canada and was selected for the Sydney and Melbourne Film Festivals before also screening at the United Nations last year, where the 12-year-old Indigenous star Dujuan Hoosan became the youngest person ever to address the United Nations Human Rights Council.
-Produced by Sophie Hyde, Rachel Naninaaq Edwardson, Larissa Behrendt and Maya Newell, the film screens at selected cinemas and through FanForce, and will be shown to MPs in Canberra, and according to the press release, Dujuan wants meet with the Prime Minister Scott Morrison: “Adults don’t listen to kids like me, but we have important things to say.
-I want to go to Parliament and show the Prime Minister my movie so he can make things better for us kids, stop cruelling 10 year old kids in jail.
-Make schools that are run by Aboriginal people.
-And stop the racism in Australia.” he said.
+Produced by Sophie Hyde, Rachel Naninaaq Edwardson, Larissa Behrendt and Maya Newell, the film screened at selected cinemas and through FanForce, and was shown to MPs in Canberra.

 Synopsis: Ten-year-old Dujuan is an extraordinary 10-year-old Arrernte/Garrwa boy from central Australia.
 He’s a child-healer, a good hunter and speaks three languages.
 As he shares his wisdom of history and the complex world around him we see his spark and intelligence.
 Yet Dujuan is 'failing' in school and facing increasing scrutiny from welfare and the police.
 As he travels perilously close to incarceration, his family fight to give him a strong Arrernte education alongside his western education lest he becomes another statistic.
 We walk with him as he grapples with these pressures, shares his truths and somewhere in-between finds space to dream, imagine and hope for his future self.

-Miss Fisher and the Crypt of Tears (Roadshow) February 27
+Miss Fisher and the Crypt of Tears (Roadshow) February 27, now online.

-This one’s going to be big, especially among the legion of fans of TV's favourite lady detective, Phryne Fisher, who finally gets her first feature film outing.
-Directed by Tony Tilse, written by Deb Cox, and produced by Every Cloud Productions’ Fiona Eagger, Lucy Maclaren and Cox, the partly crowd-funded mystery-adventure stars Essie Davis and Nathan Page.
+Fans of TV's favourite lady detective, Phryne Fisher are legion and Phryne gets her first feature film outing here, directed by Tony Tilse, written by Deb Cox, and produced by Every Cloud Productions’ Fiona Eagger, Lucy Maclaren and Cox.
+The partly crowd-funded mystery-adventure stars Essie Davis and Nathan Page.

 Synopsis: In her debut cinematic adventure, detective-extraordinaire, the Hon.
 Miss Phryne Fisher embarks on a globe-trotting romp of mystery and mayhem across the exotic 1920s deserts of the Negev, glamorous manor-house ballrooms, and the darkened back alleys of London.
 After freeing a young Bedouin girl, Shirin Abbas, from her unjust imprisonment in Jerusalem, Miss Fisher begins to unravel a wartime mystery concerning a priceless jewel, an ancient curse and the truth behind the suspicious disappearance of Shirin’s forgotten tribe.

-After premiering at Palm Springs in January, Roadshow will release on 200-plus screens in Australia.
-Acorn TV, which pre-bought North American rights, plans a cinema release in about 12 US cities, targeting those with the biggest Phryne Fisher fan base, before a roll-out on the streaming platform.
+After premiering at Palm Springs in January, Roadshow released on 200-plus screens in Australia and now has it online.
+Acorn TV, which pre-bought North American rights, has it too.

-Is it an Australian film?
-The usual discussions will be had about this Australian/US co-production, a horror thriller loosely adapted from H.G.
+This Australian/US co-production is a horror thriller loosely adapted from H.G.
 Wells' famous story, by writer, director and producer Leigh Whannell, one of the original conceivers of the Saw franchise.
-Like Whannell's Upgrade (2018), The Invisible Man is a co-production between Jason Blumhouse's Blumhouse Productions and Kylie du Fresne of Goalpost Pictures Australia.
+Like Whannell's Upgrade (2018), The Invisible Man is a co-production between Jason Blumhouse's Blumhouse Productions and Kylie du Fresne of Goalpost Pictures in Australia.
 Shot in Sydney, the film stars Elisabeth Moss, Oliver Jackson-Cohen, Aldis Hodge, Storm Reid and Harriet Dyer.
+Recent box office reports suggest there's still hunger for this low budget high concept thriller.

 Synopsis: Trapped in a violent, controlling relationship with a wealthy and brilliant scientist, Cecilia Kass (Moss) escapes in the dead of night and disappears into hiding, aided by her sister, their childhood friend, and his teenage daughter.
 But when Cecilia’s abusive ex commits suicide and leaves her a generous portion of his vast fortune, Cecilia suspects his death was a hoax.
 As a series of eerie coincidences turns lethal, threatening the lives of those she loves, Cecilia’s sanity begins to unravel as she desperately tries to prove that she is being hunted by someone nobody can see.